RsyncProject/rsync/rsync.1.md

     - `md4`
     - `none`

-    Run `rsync -V` to see the default checksum list compiled into your version (which may differ from the above list).
+    Run `rsync --version` to see the default checksum list compiled into your version (which may differ from the list above).

     If "none" is specified for the first (or only) name, the `--whole-file` option is forced on and no checksum verification is performed on the